 Many valve radios can be restored to working order, but you should always seek professional advice before trying to plug in any vintage example: an American Catalin radio, for example, would be severely damaged if used in a UK plug socket.
 However, it is primarily the style of the case, rather than the quality of electronics or the sound, that makes the difference to value.

 More recently, collectors have begun to re-examine transistor radios.
 The style of the case is important again, and the 1970s Panasonic 'Panapet' is a great example.
-Found in a variety of colours, and valued at £30-40 ($50-60), the psychedelic purple is the most sought after colour and can fetch up to £70 ($100).
+Found in a variety of colors, and valued at £30-40 ($50-60), the psychedelic purple is the most sought after color and can fetch up to £70 ($100).

 Condition is crucial.
 Both Bakelite and Catalin were prone to cracking or chipping, or warping caused by the heat of the vales, so you always should examine and feel the surface/edges before buying.

 Find out more...

 'Radio!
 Radio!', by Jonathan Hill, published by Sunrise Press, 1993.

 Images supplied by and courtesy of On The Air.